 Recipe pairing ideas

-This recipe is mostly about the actual caribou burger patties, and you can dress them up however you like!
-But here are some suggestions on toppings and condiments.
+This recipe is mostly about the actual caribou burger patties, but it’s a good idea to dress them up with your choice of condiments!
+Here are some suggestions.
 These are the same toppings that you see in the burger photos for this recipe.

-- Hamburger bun, sliced in half and buttered and then fried on low – medium heat on the stove.
+• Hamburger bun (sliced in half, buttered and then fried on low to medium heat on the stove).

 Tried my caribou burgers?